All Of Me Chords | Real Book Guitar Lesson

 | Dm7 (II) | G7 (V) | C6 (I) Ebdim7 (bIIIdim7) | Dm7 (II) G7 (V) |

 However, playing All Of Me’s chords well is only the first step.
-It is without a doubt in your best interest to not move on to walking bass, melody and improvisation until you can comp it with ease.
+It is without a doubt in your best interest not to move on to walking bass, melody, and improvisation until you can comp it with ease.

 All Of Me chord chart.